Cognigy/Extensions/extensions/google-maps/README.md

 **Properties**

-There are two ways to use this Custom Module.
+There are two ways to use this Extension.
 Use the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to get the longitude and latitude of the address.

 *IMPORTANT: You need to enable the **Geocoding API** and the **Maps JavaScript API**, while the first one is used to get the latitude and longitude from the search query and the second one to show it with the webchat plugin.*